solo-io/wasm/spec/README.md

 ## Overview

 Here we have several specifications for how to bundle Wasm modules as container images.
-They primarily consider the use case of [Envoy] Wasm plugins in [Istio] service mesh.
+They primarily consider the use case of [Envoy] Wasm plugins.

 There are two variants of the specification:
 - [spec.md](spec.md)